juliusoh/lfz-full-stack-lessons/exercises/command-line-basics/README.md

 This exercise covers some basic command-line literacy for [UNIX-like operating systems](https://en.wikipedia.org/wiki/Unix-like).
 It primarily focuses on manipulation of files and directories.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What are the three great virtues of a programmer?
+- Name at least one use case for each of the commands listed in this exercise.
+- What is a GUI?
+- What is a CLI?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/command-line-basics` directory in your terminal.